pyeventsourcing/eventsourcing/README.md

 there is a persistent "generalized suffix tree" which shows how a more complex model could be written.

+**Generic Event Store** — With an extendable set of adapters (called "stored event repositories" in the code) for popular ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
+Also supports using Python objects in memory, for rapid application development.
+If your database system isn't already supported, it will be relatively easy to adapt by writing a custom stored event repository.
+The event store is also derived from an abstract base class in case you want to use a custom event store in your application.
+There are test cases you can use that make it easy to check your implementation.

 **Abstract Base Classes and Test Cases** — Make it simple to develop new applications, with custom entities and repositories, custom domain events, and custom subscribers (see example below, and test suite cases).

+**Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.

+**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

+**Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.

+**Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.

 **Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
 For example, with